ashish-max/AndroidTrivia/README.md

 It makes use of the navigation component within Jetpack to move the user between screens.
 Each screen is implemented as a fragment.

 The app navigates using buttons, the app bar, and a navigation drawer.
-Because students haven't yet learned about saving data or the Android lifecycle, the app tries to eliminate bugs caused by configuration changes.

 Prerequisites
 -------------